uprizegg/uprize.gg/README.md

 ## Description

 Step up your game to play & earn in this very new FPS shooter genre.
-Simply open your favorite Web browser to quickly start enjoying a match by yourself or with your friends.
+Simply open Uprize to start enjoying a match by yourself or with your friends.
 Earn real money with Solana along the way by winning games & tournaments.

 ## How To Play